realm/realm-dotnet/doc/userdoc_for_web.md

 * Binary Data fields (e.g.: for storing pictures)
 * Indexing
 * specifying Primary Key
+* Updating Objects With Primary Keys
 * Null values for primitive types such as int and float
 * default values - the standard way of defining them is not compatible with the weaving
+* Delete all objects
 * More LINQ operations
 * Searching by related data
 * cascading deletes